How to create a website design brief

 Step 12 – SEO

-When growing your business, it is important to realise that just having a good-looking website isn’t going to get you to the top of Google, you have to invest a lot of time and money into your business.
+When growing your business, it is important to realise that just having a good-looking website isn’t going to get you to the top of Google, you have to invest a lot of time into search engine optimisation if you want to rank.
 A website is a great place to start, but it’s also important to think about how you are going to drive traffic to your website.

 It is important to know from the start whether SEO is a key aspect to your website as it then has to be designed around it.
 If we are redesigning your website you must supply us with your previous analytics for your old website so we can know what kind of figures you were getting and know what we need to beat.